dlip/rails-cookbook/README.md

 Cookbook created with Berkshelf for a complete Rails 4 environment including:
 * Vagrant 2 virtual machine configuration
-* Capistrano deploy to server on unicorn with nginx
+* Capistrano 3 deploy to server on unicorn with nginx
-* Capistrano rsync cookbooks and run chef-solo remotely
+* Chef-solo provision (rsync cookbooks and run with capistrano)
 * Recipes for rbenv using ruby 2.0, mysql, nginx and phpmyadmin

 # Setup